 With WPRP University, our goal is to help you by getting back to the basics.
-We’ve found that, a lot of the time, delivering value to your customer lies in being knowledgeable about the foundational parts of warehouse storage.
-It’s impossible to become a true expert without first having a firm grasp of things like how to measure frame depth, calculating height-to-depth ratio, and, as we’ll cover in this article, the “when,” “how” and “why” of using pallet rack row spacers.
+We’ve found that a lot of the time, delivering value to your customer lies in being knowledgeable about the foundational parts of warehouse storage.
+It’s impossible to become a true expert without first having a firm grasp of things like how to measure frame depth, calculating the height-to-depth ratio, and, as we’ll cover in this article, the “when,” “how” and “why” of using pallet rack row spacers.

-Even though the products, methods and ideas we discuss in WPRP University are simple and straightforward, there are often deeper reasons for using them that are worth learning about in order to better understand that product and its function.
+Even though the products, methods, and ideas we discuss in WPRP University are simple and straightforward, there are often deeper reasons for using them that are worth learning about in order to better understand that product and its function.

 What is a Row Spacer?

-Why would You Need Row Spacers?
+Why Would You Need Row Spacers?

 Does every pallet rack application call for pallet rack row spacers?
 The short answer is “no.” An obvious example of an application without a need for row spacers is one with a single row of pallet rack.
-An job like this might require wall ties, but not row spacers, since there’s only one row to begin with.
-Shorter racking systems that are bolted to the floor may also not call for row spacers, since there’s less of an opportunity for the uprights to move.
+A job like this might require wall ties, but not row spacers, since there’s only one row, to begin with.
+Shorter racking systems that are bolted to the floor may also not call for row spacers since there’s less of an opportunity for the uprights to move.
 And although there are a lot of jobs in which row spacers would be unnecessary, there are also many warehouse storage applications out there that would benefit greatly from having them.
 There are a few main reasons why: